mit-pdos/sigmaos/cpython3.11/Doc/c-api/typeobj.rst

    This field is not inherited.

-.. c:member:: void* PyTypeObject.tp_subclasses
+.. c:member:: PyObject* PyTypeObject.tp_subclasses

-   A collection of subclasses.
+   List of weak references to subclasses.
 Internal use only.
-May be an invalid pointer.

-   To get a list of subclasses, call the Python method :py:meth:`~type.__subclasses__`.

-   .. versionchanged:: 3.12

-      For some types, this field does not hold a valid :c:expr:`PyObject*`.
-      The type was changed to :c:expr:`void*` to indicate this.

    **Inheritance:**